genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/02_migration-6-7.md

 ![](/img/disttar.png)

 ## Finishing
-After modifying the gradle files, open a terminal in the folder where you have your project; then run gradle wrapper:
+After modifying the gradle files, open a terminal in the folder where you have your project; then upgrade the gradle wrapper:

 ```
 gradle wrapper --gradle-version=8.3